Douglasebhoman/git-github-for-technical-writers-series/README.md

 1. Each article is drafted and revised in the `docs/` folder
 2. Changes are committed to the `main` branch with descriptive commit messages
+3. GitHub Actions automatically builds and deploys the site to GitHub Pages on every push
-3. Once an article is ready for publication, it is mirrored to [Hashnode](https://git-and-github-for-technical-writers.hashnode.dev)
+4. Once an article is ready for public readership, it is mirrored to [Hashnode](https://git-and-github-for-technical-writers.hashnode.dev)
-4. Any post-publication corrections are made here first, then updated on Hashnode
+5. Any post-publication corrections are made here first, then updated on Hashnode

 This means the GitHub repository always reflects the most current, authoritative version of each article.